trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

-Note: On MacOS, if you directly open the **twsapi_macunix.<Major Version>.<Minor Version>.zip** file, you will get an error: “**Unable to expand…… It is an unsupported format**“.
+Note: On MacOS, if you directly open the **twsapi_macunix.<Major Version>.<Minor Version>.zip** file, you will get an error: Ã¢â‚¬Å“**Unable to expandÃ¢â‚¬Â¦Ã¢â‚¬Â¦ It is an unsupported format**Ã¢â‚¬Å“.
 It is required for users to unzip the zipped TWS API file using the above MacOS Terminal command.